cockroachdb/docs/orchestrate-cockroachdb-with-kubernetes.md

 toc: false
 ---

-This page shows you how to orchestrate the deployment and management of an insecure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the alpha [PetSet](http://kubernetes.io/docs/user-guide/petset/) feature.
+This page shows you how to orchestrate the deployment and management of an insecure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the beta [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.

-{{site.data.alerts.callout_info}}Running a stateful application such as CockroachDB on Kubernetes requires using some of Kubernetes' more complex features available only in alpha versions.
+{{site.data.alerts.callout_info}}Running a stateful application such as CockroachDB on Kubernetes requires using some of Kubernetes' more complex features at a <a href="http://kubernetes.io/docs/api/#api-versioning">beta level</a> of support.
 There are easier ways to run CockroachDB on Kubernetes for testing purposes, but the method presented here is destined to become a production deployment once Kubernetes matures sufficiently.{{site.data.alerts.end}}

 {{site.data.alerts.callout_danger}}Deploying an <strong>insecure</strong> cluster is not recommended for data in production.
 We'll update this page after improving the process to deploy secure clusters.{{site.data.alerts.end}}